SCDH/oxbytei/README.md

 mvn package
 ```

-This will create a file named `oXbytei-<VERSION>-package.zip` in the
+This will create a file named `oxbytei-<VERSION>-package.zip` in the
 `target` folder.
 This zip-File is the same as the one distributed
 under the above mentioned URL.